pintub/dataStructure-algo/DP.md

 ###### How to identity problem
 - While thinking of problem we will have one or more choices.
 Choices lead to `recursion`, where each choice is a branch of recursion tree
 - Solve a little bigger recursion tree.
 If tree nodes are repeated, you can use `memorization`
-- When we have choices and question talks about max/min optimization problems, It may be DP. :pill: Of-Course there is not short-cut to nothing.
+- When we have choices and question talks about max/min optimization problems, It may be DP. :pill: Of-Course there is no short-cut for nothing.

 ###### DP Types
 - Memorization/Top-Down (Recursion + Memo object)
   - Top-Down means -> Think of recursion tree.
-We start with Root node(Bigger input) and come down to leaf.
+We start with Root node(The Biggest input) and come down to leaf.
 - Tabulation/Bottom-Up (Iteration + Memo object)
   - Top-Down means -> We start solving leaf node(smaller inputs) and move towards the biggest input

 ###### Steps for Solving any DP
-- Start with Memorization approach
+- Always Start with Recursive Memorization approach
   - Figure out which input can be divided to sub-problems.
 Draw Recursion Tree with tha input as parameter
   - Add base conditions in tree
-  - `Optimize` by identifying repetition of nodes, and using memo object to avoid repetitive calculation
+  - `DP Optimization` by identifying repetition of nodes, and using memo object to avoid repetitive calculation
   - Implement code
   - [How to code memorization](https://youtu.be/oBt53YbR9Kk?t=1565)
-- Then you can move to Tabulation approach
+- Then you can move to Iterative Tabulation approach
   - Figure out which input is smallest sub-problems.
 Draw Table or Memo object starting with that input.
-  - :bulb: Sometimes table size = input-size + 1, because of 0-Indexing come into picture.
-Example Grid Traveller
+  - :bulb: Sometimes table size = input-size + 1, because 0-Indexing comes into picture.
+Example, Grid Traveller.
-  - Initialize table with default values, then initialize the smallest problem values into table
+  - `Important` Initialize table with default values, then initialize the smallest problem values into table
-  - `Optimize` space complexity of table by reducing table size to remove unnecessary space.
+  - `Space Optimization` space complexity of table by reducing table size to remove unnecessary space.
 Here time complexity remains same.
   - Implement code

 ###### Recursion Gyan
 - 1st type: Think parent node as a function of result returned by child node.
 Assume child node returns something.
 - 2nd type: While going from root to leaf, calculate result cumulatively.
-At left, result will be fully formed.
+At-last at leaves, result will be fully formed.
 - 3rd type : Piggy-backing + 1st recursion type.
 The actual answer is not return value.
 Example, answer is max or all returned values of all Tree nodes.<br/>
   Actual answer can be global-object-variable or a mutable object passed to recursion tree.
 If this piggyback answer is String(immutable) or primitive, Use a wrapper class with that string/primitive variable.
 [Example](https://www.geeksforgeeks.org/diameter-of-a-binary-tree-in-on-a-new-method/)<br/>
-  Piggybacking implementation is exactly same as memo object, Add update "the actual result" wherever the recursion stack returns.[Example](./Practice/src/main/java/com/p2/dp/aditya/LongestIncreasingSubsequence.java)
+  :bulb: Piggybacking implementation is exactly same as memo object, Add update "the actual result" wherever the recursion stack returns.[Example](./Practice/src/main/java/com/p2/dp/aditya/LongestIncreasingSubsequence.java)

 ###### [Recursion Time/Space Complexity basics](https://www.youtube.com/watch?v=oBt53YbR9Kk&t=648s)
 - `Time Complexity = O(branchFactor ^ heightOfTree)`